 Those visiting Western countries might feel like the Czech system is slightly less private and less sensitive than the exams they are used to.
 Some gynaecologists will ask you to wear a paper shirt during the exam instead of a gown, and also some doctors will conduct the exam while you are sitting in a chair, instead of laying down – although some people say that they prefer the sitting down the exam.
 The more brash nature of doctors in the Czech Republic does mean that they find it easier to talk openly and frankly to their patients though, which is usually seen as a good thing.

 When it comes to payment, some gynaecologists will ask for a yearly payment of up to 1,000 CZK from their patients.
-You do not have to pay this, although if you don’t you could be refused service by the gynaecologist.
+You do not have to pay this, although you could be refused service by the gynaecologist if you don’t.

 It is always a good idea to have insurance when visiting Prague.
 If you find out that you are pregnant, you will often need to see an emergency doctor and, should you wish to take them, get prescribed two pills of Postinor (morning after pill).
 This will cost you about 3,500 CZK altogether if you don’t have insurance.

-For more serious gynaecological illnesses, such as STDs, there are a number of clinics in Prague offering specialised treatment.
+For more serious gynaecological illnesses, such as STDs, many clinics in Prague offer specialised treatment.
 These will be able to provide ultrasounds, blood work and other critical services.
-It is also worth noting that RU-486 (the “abortion pill”) is not legal in the Czech Republic, however abortion itself is.
+It is also worth noting that RU-486 (the “abortion pill”) is not legal in the Czech Republic; however, abortion itself is.
 Abortions can be performed on a healthy mother and foetus until the pregnancy reaches 12 weeks, although this can be increased to 24 weeks should medical complications arise.
 Abortion will not be covered by health insurance unless there is a risk to the mother’s life.